The measurable Kesten theorem: Spectral radius and the fundamental group -- a sharp bound

-Now the random element $v=v_{0}\cdots v_{n-1}$ has uniform distribution on $[w]$ up to homotopy.
-Indeed, the corresponding element in $[w]$ is obtained by deleting the nullhomotopic excursions $u_{j}^{-1}u_{j}$.
+Now the random element $v=v_{0}\cdots v_{n-1}$ and the uniform random element of $[w]$ have the same distribution as elements on the fundamental group.
+Indeed, they are related by adding or deleting the nullcycles $u_{j}^{-1}u_{j}$.
 That is, $p(w)$ equals the probability that $v$ is nullhomotopic.
 Let $e$ be the characteristic vector of the identity element in $\pi _{1}(G,o)$.
 Using the Cauchy-Schwarz inequality, this gives

 and our claim holds.